sanger-pathogens/Unicycler/README.md

   --min_polish_size MIN_POLISH_SIZE
                                  Contigs shorter than this value (bp) will not be polished using Pilon (default: 10000)

-VCF:
-  These options control the production of the VCF of the final assembly.

-  --bcftools_path BCFTOOLS_PATH  Path to the bcftools executable (default: bcftools)

 Graph cleaning:
   These options control the removal of small leftover sequences after bridging is complete.